 There are three styles of shooting sticks that can be used when competing in the Sticks class.
 Mono, bipod and tripod.
 The shooting stick must not have any way of clamping or fixing to a Competitor's rifle.
 The rifle can only be rested on the shooting stick.
 No additions to the shooting stick can be made that can add further stability.
 An example of this would be shooting sandbags.
 However, protective layers can be added to the shooting stick to prevent damage to the rifle.
 Only the fore end of the rifle may be rested on the shooting sticks.
+The maximum permissible depth of a shooting stick yolk/saddle arm (the part which the rifle is rested in) can be no more than 30mm inclusive of any protective layers if installed.
+If spikes are fitted to the shooting sticks feet, the Competitor must ensure they carry the shooting sticks with the spikes facing down.

-The Competitor may use their hand to support the rifle on the shooting stick as shown in Figures 4 & 6.
-In all cases Competitors must either support the rifle rested on the shooting sticks with their leading hand or support the shooting sticks with their leading hand (see Figures 4, 5 & 6).
+The Competitor may use their hand to support the rifle on the shooting stick as shown in Figures 5 & 7.
+In all cases Competitors must either support the rifle rested on the shooting sticks with their leading hand or support the shooting sticks with their leading hand (see Figures 5,6 & 7).
 A rifle must not be shot one handed from shooting sticks.
 Additionally, the rifle butt cannot be supported by the non-trigger hand, nor can additional aids be used to support the rifle in the shoulder.